 So you’ve subscribed to the SuperWellness FREE monthly posters and they’ve started landing in your inbox at the start of each month.
-What do you do with these colourful and intricate pdf files?
+What do you do with these colourful pdf files?
 If you look after employee wellbeing in your workplace, there are 5 key ways in which our monthly nutrition and wellbeing posters can support you.

 Why do you need workplace wellbeing posters at all?